CKPOON0619/traveller/README.md

 ## KIN TODO:

-- Replace country picture with actual(if any)
+- Replace city picture with actual(if any)
 - Investigate query caching in graphql to improve performance
 - Replace card result by infinite scroll using limit and offset api